 Drain wood chips, and place on coals.
 Place tenderloin on cooking grate; cover with smoker lid.

 Smoke tenderloin, maintaining temperature inside smoker at 300°, for 45 minutes or until a meat thermometer inserted in thickest portion registers 130°.
 Let stand at room temperature 30 minutes; cover and chill 12 to 24 hours.

 Coat cold cooking grate of grill with cooking spray, and place on grill.
 Preheat grill to 400° to 450° (high) heat.
 Place chilled tenderloin on cooking grate, and grill 2 minutes on each side.
 Let stand 5 minutes before slicing.
 Serve with Chimichurri Sauce.

-Budget-Friendly Steaks Feel free to substitute one of these for the tenderloin.
-Reduce the rub to 1 1/4 tsp., decrease smoker temp to 250°, and follow smoking times below.
-Tri-tip steak: 1 1/2 lb. for 20 min.
-Flank steak: 1 lb. for 15 min.
+Budget-Friendly Beef Alternatives: Feel free to substitute one of these steaks for the tenderloin.
+You'll simply need to reduce the rub to 1 1/4 teaspoons, decrease the smoker temperature to 250°, and follow the smoking times below.

 Tri-Tip Steak: 20 minutes for 1 1/2 lb.